KyruCabading/OpenInfluencer/README.md

 * **Kyru Cabading** [KyruCabading](https://github.com/KyruCabading)

+See also the [baby contributor](https://web.facebook.com/JanaVacaro)who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details